HeyTomCat/ProgramLangs/langs/ama/spec.md

 ## Temporary registers
 This is an optional feature for AMA compilers and interpreters which makes
 coding easier and makes the code look cleaner.
 With this you can, instead of a
-register as :r with r being the register number, write an integer as [n] with
+register as :r with r being the register number, write an integer as %n with
 n being the integer.
 It should be implemented by writing before the instruction
 a set instruction, setting one of the "temporary registers" (usually register 253,
 254 or 255) to the integer.
 This has the same effect as using that number